UngureanuAnaMaria/Compiler/README.md

 - **Lex** – For lexical analysis (tokenizing input).
 - **Yacc** – For syntax analysis (parsing the language).

-## 📜 Project Specifications:
-You can find the complete project requirements in the provided Google Document:

 ## 🚀 How to Run:

 1. **Clone the Repository:**